Theatre Music

 Mansion House

-Perhaps one of London’s most well known stately homes is the Mansion House at the Bank Junction.
-Building work commenced in 1739 and finished in 1752 when the architect Sir Chrispin Gascoigne became its first residential Mayor.
+Perhaps one of London’s most well known stately homes is the Mansion House at Bank Junction.
+Building work commenced in 1739 and finished in 1752 when the architect Sir Crispin Gascoigne became its first residential Mayor.
 The Palladian style frontage was built by George Dance the Elder.
-The Lord Mayor unlike the London Mayor has no political purpose and is the figure head of the City of London.
+The Lord Mayor, unlike the London Mayor, has no political purpose and is the figurehead of the City of London.